tridha21/OtakuParadise/README.md

-A vibrant and visually engaging web application for anime fashion enthusiasts, featuring a stylish UI and interactive product displays.
+A vibrant and visually engaging web application for anime fashion enthusiasts, featuring a stylish UI breathing and interactive product displays.